Cascoda/cascoda-sdk/posix/ca821x-posix/README.md

 # (warning, will not persist reboots unless you add to a startup script)
 export CASCODA_UART=/dev/serial0,1000000
 ```

-Warning: UART has not currently been implemented for windows.

 ### USB Exchange
 In order to be able to connect to a dongle, hid-api must be installed.
 On debian/ubuntu, it can be installed using ```sudo apt install libhidapi-dev```.
 Also, in order to not require sudo, the permissions for cascoda devices should be loosened.
 This can be done by running the commands: